inca-viewer/inca/README.md

 Like putting 'File Explorer' in your browser<br>
 A commercial looking website from your own media<br><br>

-The program is only 91kB in easy to read scripting language Is lightweight, no installation, does not crash or mess with any settings or files
+The program is only 91kB in easy to read scripting language<br>
+Is lightweight, no installation, does not crash or mess with any files<br>

-If you are bedridden or disabled<br>
-No keyboard is needed.
-Uses long clicks, middle button & mouse gestures<br><br>
-Just run Ince.exe - browser will open in pictures folder<br>
-To 'uninstall', just close from taskbar tray and delete the inca folder<br><br>

 # Features: